McDonaldsHappyMeal/driverless-simulator-activity/README.md

 2. Download the repository by clicking the green "Code" button on the top of the page, then "Download Zip"
 3. Extract the Zip file
 4. Open command prompt or terminal, and navigate to your newly extracted folder with `cd path/to/your/folder`
-5. Install necessary dependencies using `pip install -r requirements.txt`
+5. Install necessary dependencies using `pip install -r requirements.txt`.
+If prompted to install with y/n, type y then enter
 6. Run `python3 main.py` (or `python main.py`) and it should come up with errors saying that you need to fill in some code in `motion_controller.py`.
 If you have trouble or have unexpected errors with anything, please don't hesitate to ask a senior for help! :D